Ratakor/zpotify/README.md

 ### Building

-Requires zig 0.14.1, libjpeg and chafa.
+Requires zig 0.15.1, libjpeg and chafa.

 ```
 git clone https://github.com/ratakor/zpotify
 cd zpotify
 zig build -Doptimize=ReleaseSafe
 ```

-Zsh completions are available [here](_zpotify)!
+Shell completions are auto-generated with `zpotify completion [shell]`!

 ## Usage

 Requires Spotify premium.

 ```
 Usage: zpotify [command] [options]

 Commands:
-  print      | Display current track info in a specific format
+  print       Display current track info in a specific format
-  search     | Search a track, playlist, album, or artist with a TUI
+  search      Search a track, playlist, album, or artist with a TUI
-  play       | Play a track, playlist, album, or artist from your library
+  play        Play a track, playlist, album, or artist from your library
-  pause      | Toggle pause state
+  pause       Toggle pause state
-  prev       | Skip to previous track
+  prev        Skip to previous track
-  next       | Skip to next track
+  next        Skip to next track
-  repeat     | Get/Set repeat mode
+  repeat      Get/Set repeat mode
-  shuffle    | Toggle shuffle mode
+  shuffle     Toggle shuffle mode or force it to a specific state
-  seek       | Get/Set the position of the current track
+  seek        Get/Set the position of the current track
-  volume     | Get/Set volume or increase/decrease volume by 10%
+  volume      Get/Set volume or increase/decrease volume by 10%
-  like       | Add the current track to your liked songs
+  like        Add the current track to your liked songs
-  queue      | Display tracks in the queue
+  queue       Display tracks in the queue
-  devices    | List all available devices
+  devices     List all available devices
-  transfer   | Transfer playback to another device
+  transfer    Transfer playback to another device
-  waybar     | Display infos about the current playback for a waybar module
+  waybar      Display infos about the current playback for a waybar module
-  logout     | Remove the stored credentials from the config file
+  logout      Remove the stored credentials from the config file
+  completion  Generate shell completion script
-  help       | Display information about a command
+  help        Display information about a command
-  version    | Display program version
+  version     Display program version
 ```

 ## Performance

 More than 2x times faster than the only good alternative [baton](https://github.com/joshuathompson/baton)!

 ```
 % cat run
 #!/bin/sh